jasperla/portroach/README.md

 - ports removed from the tree aren't purged from the database
 - for the dynamic pages:
   - use a single `maintainer.html`
-  - add page loading notification
+- support sending notification emails for ports with multiple maintainers

 Copyright
 ---